 The integration of CCSS standards into pre-service teacher training programs was developed to increase understanding of new standards and assist programs in incorporating the standards into pre-service curricula.
 The Higher Education Common Core Advisory Council was created to direct this work to reflect the needs of training institutions.
 To date, 500 higher education faculty have attended training around these resources.
 THEC, the Higher Education Common Core Advisory Council and the Ayers Institute at Lipscomb University collaborated to create 19 video modules and accompanying resources demonstrating CCSS aligned lessons taught by proven highly effective Tennessee teachers.
 Resources can be found at http://www.lipscomb.edu/ayers/invest.

 The goal of integrating of TVAAS training into pre-service teacher training programs is to increase understanding of value-added data in order to assist pre-service teachers in using data to target the unique needs of students.
 The project includes the creation of eLearning modules which have been used by 1,250 college professors and students in teacher preparation curriculum.
 The resources were highlighted by the National Council of Teacher Quality as outstanding resources for increasing data literacy.
-In addition, research is being conducted to investigate the factors that impact the performance of teacher program completers once they enter the K-12 classroom.
-The first of these reports can be found through the links below.
+Links to the modules can be found below.
+In addition, research has been conducted to investigate the factors that impact the performance of teacher program completers once they enter the K-12 classroom.
+Two white papers and a study entitled Advanced Analytics can be accessed through the links below.

 The UTeach Program was replicated in Tennessee with the goal of increasing the number of high quality STEM teachers.
 Based on the teacher training program at the University of Texas Austin, the UTeach program provides STEM degree majors the opportunity to simultaneously train as K-12 teachers.
 UTeach programs have been established at Middle Tennessee State University, University of Memphis, University of Tennessee Chattanooga, and University of Tennessee Knoxville.
 Race to the Top directly funds the Tigers Teach program at the University of Memphis http://www.memphis.edu/tigersteach/.

 The STEM Professional Development project was designed to promote innovate practices in K-12 STEM classrooms by bringing together members of higher education STEM and education faculty to provide professional development to K-12 teachers.
-A total of 29 grants were distributed to 8 higher education institutions for a total of $5.2 million dollars.
-Since 2010, close to 600 K-12 teachers across 57 counties have received professional development.
-An evaluation of the effectives of round one professional development has been released, and a report on the second round is forthcoming.
-The evaluation report of the first round of STEM PD grants can be found at
+A total of 29 grants were distributed to 8 higher education institutions for a total of $4.5 million dollars.
+Since 2010, over 700 K-12 teachers across 57 counties have received professional development.
+An evaluation of the effectives of Round 1, Round 2, and an Overall Effectiveness reports are now available. .
+The STEM PD evaluation reports can be accessed through the links below.

 In 2007, the Tennessee General Assembly passed legislation requiring the publication of a report on the effectiveness of teacher preparation programs throughout the state.
 Tennessee Code requires reporting on three indicators: placement and retention rates, Praxis II scores, and teacher effect data based on Tennessee Value-Added Assessment System (TVAAS) scores.
 Through First to the Top, the report now includes a demographic and academic profile of each teacher preparation program and trend data on the effectiveness of program completers over time.
 The Report allows programs access to data from which to make targeted improvements and provides the public information on the effectiveness of teacher program completers.
 Reports and data guidelines can be can be accessed at http://tn.gov/thec/Divisions/AcademicAffairs/rttt/report_card.shtml.